 Representatives for SSC were not immediately available to comment on Friday.

 In April, Fortis replaced SSC with another concrete subcontractor, RC Structures.
 Since the fatality in September, which shut down the site for several months, other issues related to pouring concrete on the site have halted work.
 In February, a concrete bucket grazed the 34th floor, causing some of the material to pour into the street and partially lifting part of the floor’s deck.
 The project’s general contractor, Pizzarotti, filed a lawsuit against SSC in May, alleging that the company abruptly stopped working on the project in March without notice.

 SSC has run into trouble before.
 In 2011, SSC and its affiliates were ordered to pay $1.6 million in back-wages for allegedly withholding millions of dollars in employees’ overtime and paying different wage rates based on race.

 Construction-related fatalities and fraud has been a focus of the Manhattan District Attorney’s Office over the last few years.
 The office launched a construction safety task force in 2015.
 In June 2016, Harco Construction was convicted in the death of a construction worker at a site in the Meatpacking District.
-It was the first time in first manslaughter conviction of a construction company in the borough in recent memory.
+It was the first manslaughter conviction of a construction company in the borough in recent memory.